ngrx/platform/docs/store/api.md

 @ngrx/store composes your map of reducers into a single reducer.

 >  Developers can think of metaReducers as hooks into the action->reducer pipeline.
-MetaReducer allow develoeprs to pre-process actions or post-process actions before *normal* reducers are invoked.
+MetaReducers allow develoeprs to pre-process actions actions before *normal* reducers are invoked.

 Use the `metaReducers` configuration option to provide an array of meta-reducers that are composed from right to left.